+Figure 3 Example session showing the result of successful installation with installer script.

+Installation of trunk branch of CLAVR-x

+Trunk and other development branches are solely for developers and advanced users.
+These versions of CLAVR-x may be not stable.

+Users and developers may download trunk version by ./install_clavrx_trunk.sh ( see section “Installation of stable version “above)

+Installer scripts for further development branches are not provided.
+Developers may adjust existing installer scripts for their need.

 User Input in CLAVR-x

 There are two ways for a user to pass information to CLAVRXORB.
 One way is through command line arguments and this is described in the Appendix.
 The most common ways users pass information is through the two run-controls files, which are the file-list and default-options files.
 The default name for the file-list is called “clavrxorb_file_list” and the default name for the default-options files is “clavrxorb_default_options”.
 If CLAVRXORB is called without any arguments, it will expect these files to reside in the working directory.
 However, these files can be named arbitrarily and these names can be passed to CLAVRXORB through the command line arguments.
 Example of this would be as follows.